languageisavirus/CutUp-Machine-WordPress-Plugin/cutupmachine/readme.txt

 == Installation ==
 Upload the cutupmachine folder to your plugins directory.
-Activate Plugin: CutUp Machine.
+Activate Plugin: Cut-Up Machine.
-Go to Appearance --> Widgets and drag the CutUp Machine widget to a sidebar.
+Go to Appearance --> Widgets and drag the Cut-Up Machine widget to a sidebar.

+== Customize Appearance ==
+If you want to customize styles, the widget class is .cutupmachine, so you can customize any of these in your theme style.css:
+.cutupmachine h3
+.cutupmachine ul
+.cutupmachine li
+.cutupmachine form
+.cutupmachine textarea
+.cutupmachine button
+.cutupmachine label

 Done!

 == Frequently Asked Questions ==
 What are cut-ups?
-Read more about the history of the literary game of cut-ups on Wikipedia: http://en.wikipedia.org/wiki/Cut-up_technique
+Read more about the history of the literary game of cut-ups: https://www.languageisavirus.com/cutupmachine.php

 Nothing happens when I click Cut It Up!
 Make sure that JavaScript is enabled.

 == Screenshots ==
-1. CutUp Machine widget in sidebar
+1. Cut-Up Machine widget in sidebar